paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ---

-**Docsify-This** is an open-source web app that instantly turns online Markdown text files into styled web pages – no installation, no build process, just paste a URL and go!
+**Docsify-This** is an open-source web app that instantly turns online Markdown text files into styled web pages – no installation and no build process.

 > *"I'm blown away just by the fact you put a URL into Docsify-This and then you get a URL back for a web page… done!
 Take the URL and go.
 It is so seamless."*
 >